Dear Students!

 The assessment for exams before an examination board is carried out by more than one examiner and ensures an objective assessment for critical attempts.
 There is also a right to a different examination mode.
 The examination board is formed by the study law authority (=the Dean of Studies) and consists of three to five members.
 Student representatives can always request an examination board exam.

-For examination-inherent courses, there are no examination board exams.
+For courses with continuous assessment, there are no examination board exams.

 Assessments and Certificates